c3po-workshop/c3po-workshop.github.io/_pages/call.md

 # Call for Papers

-C3PO'20 - Compiler-assisted Correctness Checking and Performance Optimization for HPC Thursday, June 25th, 2020
+C3PO'20 Workshop - Compiler-assisted Correctness Checking and Performance Optimization for HPC

+Thursday, June 25th, 2020

 Frankfurt, Germany

 Held in conjunction with ISC 2020.